 This support during the guaranteed-funding years is composed of a combination of fellowships and teaching or research assistantships.

 All departments provide a nine-month standard stipend, the level of which is established each spring for the following academic year.
 Natural Sciences departments may supplement the stipend and/or provide summer research appointments.
-Humanities and Social Science departments also provide annual summer fellowships.
+Humanities and Social Science departments also provide annual summer fellowships beginning in the summer after the first year.
 Fellowships during the guaranteed-funding years also cover tuition, the Health Services Fee, and basic medical insurance premiums under the University's Student Health Insurance Program, the University Facilities Fee, and the International Service Charge (if applicable).
 Students are responsible for paying for the following fees and expenses themselves:

 - Their rent

 - Half the cost of upgrading their own health insurance coverage from the 90 Plan (formerly called the Gold Plan) to the 100 Plan (formerly called the Platinum Plan)

 - Any health insurance coverage upgrades for dependents from the 90 Plan to the 100 Plan

 - Student Activity Fee

 - Document Fee